A department at New York University is beginning to use a free online service to help teach computer-programming courses.

-Marita Sturken, the department’s chair, said the idea of working with Codeacademy had been sparked by the rapidly changing work environment and the high demand for college graduates familiar with programming.
+Marita Sturken, the department’s chair, said the idea of working with Codecademy had been sparked by the rapidly changing work environment and the high demand for college graduates familiar with programming.

 “Part of what we’re trying to do is teach them to be flexible thinkers,” she said.
 “Coding is a sort of grammar they need—they’re very likely, no matter what profession they go into, to need and draw on these skills and to understand digital literacy.”

-Codeacademy provided its platform free, and the two parties have not discussed plans to collect revenue through the partnership, said Zach Sims, Codeacademy’s chief executive, in an e-mail interview.
+Codecademy provided its platform free, and the two parties have not discussed plans to collect revenue through the partnership, said Zach Sims, Codecademy’s chief executive, in an e-mail interview.

 Plans for similar arrangements with other colleges are in the works.
 “Tons of universities have reached out to us to extend Codecademy to their students, and we’re actively working with a bunch of them,” he said, though he declined to name potential partners until the arrangements were made final.Return to Top